-All routed connections will be firewalled at The Company's end of the circuit, to restrict access rights to designated source and origin IP addresses only, via designated network IP addresses.
+All routed connections will be firewalled at the National Grid ESO end of the circuit, to restrict access rights to designated source and origin IP addresses only, via designated network IP addresses.

 ISDN routes will have the additional protection of Point-to-Point Protocol (PPP).
 Under this protocol the routers at both ends of the link are configured with a password, and exchange of passwords is necessary before any data can be passed in either direction.